 So after talking long and hard about how thankful I am for what I already have, there are still a couple cameras out there that I really want to own sooner or later.
 Donations welcome!

 As a huge Pentax fan, I of course long for their top of the line professional body, with all the features one could possibly want in a manual focus camera.
 I’ve been steadily accumulating K-mount lenses over the past few years, including some of the original SMC-Pentax line that are supposedly optically-identical to the Takumars.
-If there is ever an SLR that could possibly lure me away from my attachment to Spotmatics, it would be the LX.
+If there is ever an SLR that could lure me to the K-mount, it would be the LX.

 I’ll admit I’m curious about Nikon, their history and bullet-stopping reputation as a maker of the toughest cameras around, the ones the pros consistently chose to take with them to war zones and everywhere else around the globe for the last 50 years.
 I originally had my eye set on an FM2 but it seems I could get an F2 for almost the same price.
 Everyone says that it’ll last longer than I will, so could be a good investment.

 35mm is all very well, and buying the Pakon F335 scanner meant I was making a long-term commitment to 35mm, but I do still find myself tempted by medium format every once in a while.
 As much as I occasionally lust after the Mamiya 7 (and since I’ve started seeing them come in to my used camera dealer it’s happening more and more), this is a much more affordable alternative.